wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 prior and see if it gets us close.

 So how do we apply this algorithm to life?
-When I find my life pretty optimal, I'm at peace with not making any drastic changes.
+When I find my life pretty optimal, I'm now at peace with not making any drastic changes.
 As the old adage goes, if it ain't broke, don't fix it.
-However, I do still intentionally inject small changes that introduce aspects of randomness.
+However, I do intentionally inject small changes that introduce aspects of randomness.
 Maybe learn something new, or meet some new people, or perhaps both through something like [Learning Night](http://learningnight.com/) (shameless plug).
 Things that could potentially open the doors to something more.
-Sometimes when an opportunity presents itself but feeling I'm too in my comfort zone, thinking about this concept helps me push past the initial discomfort.
+Sometimes when an opportunity presents itself but I'm feeling too in my comfort zone, thinking about this concept helps me push past the initial discomfort.
 Who knows what may result.

 {% image /images/pathfinding/small-jump.png "" %}